 I would not be opposed to a mandatory training for drone pilots that would be accredited by the government in an effort to expedite approvals

-What tools can you not see drones competing with?
+What surveying equipment can you not see drones competing with?

 Kohlman: Basically the human factor.
 We will always need crews in the field to help in assessing evidence, digging holes, and pounding pins.
 As handy as a drone can be it is like any new piece of technology.
 Even GPS hasn’t completely replaced the total station, and there are times when you need to get out a tape and plumb bob.

 Kerr: Drones cannot carry any currently available instruments that can see through bush or water (although they are being used to carry magnetometers).
 Generally, if it cannot be seen or sensed from the air, a drone is not the answer.

 Generally, if it cannot be seen or sensed from the air, a drone is not the answer